Nuitysun/reviews_sentiment_prediction/README.md

 Oversample negative class in the initial data to remove class imbalance in target variable and train BERT model version 2.

 ### Step 7: Running BERT model v2 and evaluating model performance
-In this section we check perfomace of BERT model v2 :
+In this section we check performance of BERT model v2 :
 - check accuracy and confusion matrix on **training set**,
 > - Accuracy - 89%.
 > - Predictions for positive reviews are more accurate: 93% of all predicted reviews are actually positive and 92% of all positive reviews were detected correctly.